Park Ridge-Niles School District 64: Early childhood

-District Leadership
+District leadership

-District 64 is governed by a board of education composed of seven members, President Dr. Denise Pearl, Vice President Carol Sales, Secretary Phyllis Lubinski, Gareth Kennedy, Rebecca Little, Tom Sotos, and Dr. Nicole Woitowich.
+District 64 is governed by a board of education composed of seven members, President Dr. Denise Pearl, Vice President Monica Milligan, Secretary Matt Doubleday, Phyllis Lubinski, Gareth Kennedy, Rachel Georgakis, and Demetri Touzios.
 The board's powers and duties include adopting, enforcing and monitoring district policies, managing the district's budget, and evaluating the performance of the superintendent.

-The district's current superintendent is Dr. Eric Olson who assumed powers on July 1, 2019.
+The district's current superintendent is Dr. Benjamin "Ben" D. Collins who assumed powers on July 1, 2023, after being Principal at Maine South High School, part of Maine Township High School District 207, in Park Ridge, Il.

 History

 The Goodspeed History of Cook County implies that the early history of schools of Park Ridge is unclear, but stated: "By 1860, several schools had been started in that vicinity.
 Among the first teachers were R.W.
 Gunnison, Miss Augusta Meacham, and George A. Follansbee."

 By 1902, School District 2, Township 41 North, Range 12 East, "Park Ridge", had an "old building" constructed for $6,000 in 1868 on 0.6 acre and a "new building" constructed for $20,000 in 1893 on 6.0 acre near the southwest corner of township section 26.